-Philodendron Imperial Green care is all about not overwatering it, they’re easy to care for, but can get root rot easily, so always test the soil before watering…
+Welcome to our guide to Philodendron Imperial Green care and propagation.
+The main thing you need to be careful of is not overwatering it, they’re easy to care for, but can get root rot easily, so always test the soil before watering.

 Philodendron Imperial Green Care Summary

 |Watering needs:||Water if the top 50% of soil is dry.|

 |Fertilizer:||A balanced feed once a month in summer.|

 |Where to buy:||Try Etsy or one of these Rare Plant Shops.|